iitggithub/iperf-server/README.md

 ## Log files

 By default, an iperf server will log to standard output.
-If you need to, you can mount directory against /var/log/iperf-server and set the environment variable LOGFILE to the name of the file you'd like the container to use. ie LOGFILE="tcp-5001.log"
+If you need to, you can mount directory against /var/log/iperf-server and add "-o /var/log/iperf-server/iperf.log" to the environment variable ARGS.

 # Environment Variables